-NEW YORK (AP) — The Securities and Exchange Commission has charged two men with insider trading after they learned that hedge fund manager Bill Ackman was betting against Herbalife Ltd.'s stock.
+NEW YORK (AP) — The Securities and Exchange Commission said Tuesday that it charged two men with insider trading after they learned that hedge fund manager Bill Ackman was betting against Herbalife Ltd.'s stock.

-The SEC says Peixoto bet against Herbalife stock a day before Ackman made the announcement in December 2012, earning Peixoto $47,100 as Herbalife's stock dropped, the SEC said.
+Peixoto bet against Herbalife stock using put options a day before Ackman presented his case against Herbalife in December 2012, earning Peixoto $47,100 as Herbalife's stock dropped, the SEC said.

 The SEC settled with Szymik, who did not make any Herbalife trades.
 He will pay a $47,100 penalty.
-Szymik did not admit any wrongdoing.
+In settling, Szymik did not admit any wrongdoing.